 I used the same bins across the top here as I used in my own closet for continuity.
 The black bins came from Target.

 You can see that the braces I used to hold the horizontal shelving came all the way out to the door frame on the right side.
 That was so I could attach them to studs.

 This closet faces mine.
 I am actually standing in my closet taking this picture!
 To the left is the door to the bathroom and to the right is the door to our master bedroom.
 We walk through the closet area to get to our bathroom.
 I kept the same color scheme for both to make the two areas seem like one big room.

-Here is a reminder of what my closet looks like:
+Here is what my closet looks like:

-I know I made out in this deal but I made my husband happy too:)
+I know I made out in this deal but I made my husband happy too.

-You can check out my Top 10 Tips to a Better Closet here.
+Check out my Top 10 Tips to a Better Closet here.